dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab6-cleanup/README.md

 ## Workshop Environment Reminder

-If you plan to keep the Workshop resources running for a few days to come back and review the labs, please keep in mind the following items:
+If you plan to keep the workshop resources running in Azure for a few more days to come back and review the labs, please keep in mind the following things:

-* Free Azure Subscription credits will expire after 5 days or until the $100 credit is utilized by Azure Resources (whichever comes first)
+* Your free Azure Subscription credits will expire after 5 days or until the $100 credit is utilized by Azure Resources **(whichever comes first)**
-* Dynatrae Environment will disabled after 7 calendar days of your workshop.
+* Your Dynatrace Environment will disabled after 7 calendar days of your workshop.

 ## Workshop Cleanup

-When you are ready cleanup the workshop resource, run this command to remove the Azure resources and Dynatrace configuration:
+When you are ready to cleanup the workshop resource, run this command to remove the Azure resources and Dynatrace configuration:

 ```
 cd ~/azure-modernization-dt-orders-setup/provision-scripts